-The HepQuant DuO Test is a quantitative liver function test.
+The HepQuant DuO Test is a quantitative test of liver health.
 It assesses cholate uptake, a liver specific function.
 Cholate is a naturally occurring substance that is cleared by the liver.
 Cholate uptake is a well-established process that reflects the health of liver cells.

-Physicians may use HepQuant DuO to adjunctively help guide treatment decisions.
+Physicians may use HepQuant DuO in conjunction with other clinical assessment to inform patient management decisions.

 response3